BrittanyBrown14/MultiGame/README.md

 # MultiGame

-This is a collection of project that I made when I first started learning C#.
+This is a collection of projects that I made when I first started learning C#.
 I worked off Microsoft tutorials and then added more features to further my learning.

 The games are Tic Tac Toe (Noughts and Crosses), A Maze, A simple maths quiz and a matching game.